3.

 do not automatically terminate the fight.
 If

-in the Referee’s judgment the knockdowns
+in the Referee’s judgement the knock-downs

 have been indecisive and clearly with no